L3 - Chemical Sciences of Life (SCV)

 Program

-The profile Biomolecules with polyfunctional natural compounds and structural chemistry and biochemistry.
+The Biomolecules profile with natural polyfunctional compounds and structural chemistry and biochemistry.

 Read more

-• Thermodynamics micro and macroscopic aspects
+• Micro and macroscopic aspects of thermodynamics

 4 credits